jesperpedersen/openshift-pgsql/openshift-pgsql11-primary-centos7/README.md

-# OpenShift PostgreSQL Master
+# OpenShift PostgreSQL Primary

-This project contains the PostgreSQL Master image for OpenShift.
+This project contains the PostgreSQL Primary image for OpenShift.

 ## Getting Started